 Wesfarmers invests in memberships with external research organisations, including the Diversity Council of Australia and Catalyst, which are experts in diversity and inclusion in the workplace.
 Wesfarmers shares internal practices as well as external thought leadership, best practices and world-class research from these organisations across the broader Wesfarmers Group through cross-divisional inclusion forums.
 Over the past year topics have included algorithmic bias and age discrimination.

-Group Managing Director Rob Scott continues to be part of the Male Champions of Change (MCC), that works with CEOs to redefine men’s role in taking action and supporting them to step up beside women and to provide leading expertise and practice to membership organisations.
+Group Managing Director Rob Scott continues to be part of Champions of Change Coalition (CCC) (previously Male Champions of Change), that works with CEOs to redefine men’s role in taking action and supporting them to step up beside women and to provide leading expertise and practice to membership organisations.

 Wesfarmers is a signatory to the United Nations Women’s Empowerment Principles.
 Wesfarmers’ support of the principles is consistent with its ongoing commitment to gender balance and aligned to the work currently underway across the Group.